DysektAI/CodingTest/README.md

 ## License
 This project is licensed under the Affero General Public License Version 3 (AGPLv3).
 For more details, see the [LICENSE file](https://github.com/DysektAI/CodingTest/blob/main/LICENSE) in this repository.

+## Why AGPL?
+We chose the Affero General Public License Version 3 (AGPLv3) because it:
+- Ensures that any modifications, especially in a server-side context, remain open and accessible to the community.
+- Helps prevent proprietary use without contributing back to the original project.
+- Supports our vision of an open, collaborative educational environment where improvements are shared.

 ## Contact
 For more information, suggestions, or to get involved, please reach out via [GitHub issues](https://github.com/DysektAI/CodingTest/issues).